Caregiver Klatch - Living With Loss Edition

 Learn how to navigate the challenges of grief.
-This program is most popular with those who have lost their loved one to catastrophic illness, but we also welcome those who haven't lost a loved one.
+This program is most popular with those who have lost their loved one to a health crisis, but we also welcome those who haven't lost their loved one.
 You may be anticipating a loss, or you may need help grieving the loss of the life you had prior to becoming a caregiver.

 Anyone, 18 & older, who's cared for a loved one facing a health crisis.
 Here's a peek at our process.